-NFL owners will begin formal discussions to begin the search for a new commissioner at the NFL Annual Meetings, which begin March 26 in Orlando.
-It is believed that Roger Goodell, the NFL's chief operating officer, Atlanta general manager Rich McKay and Baltimore Ravens president Dick Cass are to be considered.
+NFL owners will begin formal discussions of transition planning and the search for a new commissioner at the NFL Annual Meeting, which begins March 26 in Orlando, Fla.

-Before becoming commissioner in 1989, Tagliabue represented the NFL as an attorney as a partner at Covington & Burling, a Washington, D.C. law firm.
+Before succeeding the late Pete Rozelle as the league's CEO on Oct.
+26, 1989, Tagliabue represented the NFL as an attorney in many important areas as a partner at Covington & Burling, a Washington, D.C., law firm, the NFL's principal outside counsel.